cuongpiger/SCL_KHVW_Sentiment_Analysis_Project/README.md

   ![](./images/rm_00.png)

 # 3. Demo and usage
+* Realtime video demo with so cute host: [https://youtu.be/iQgCI3D1mdo](https://youtu.be/iQgCI3D1mdo)
 * After you run the application successfully, enter your comment at the textarea component, then click the button **Send** and wait a bit to get the predicted result.
 * Let's try with some positive comments.
   ![](./images/rm_01.png)